 - When you’re making an egg salad sandwich, slather one slice of bread with this green goodness.
 Sounds weird, but trust me.

 - Stir a spoonful into your favorite vinaigrette salad dressing.

 - Top a baked potato.

-- Slice a ciabatta roll, spread the cut sides with pesto and fill with chopped sun-dried tomatoes and slice mozzarella.
+- Slice a ciabatta roll, spread the cut sides with pesto and fill with chopped sun-dried tomatoes and sliced mozzarella.
 Broil to melt the cheese (or use a panini maker).